amorist/awesome/README.md

 - [apihero-run/jsonhero-web](https://github.com/apihero-run/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
 - [ruilisi/fortune-sheet](https://github.com/ruilisi/fortune-sheet) - A drop-in javascript spreadsheet library that provides rich features like Excel and Google Sheets
 - [RedisInsight/RedisInsight](https://github.com/RedisInsight/RedisInsight) - RedisInsight
-- [google/wireit](https://github.com/google/wireit) - Wireit upgrades your npm scripts to make them smarter and more efficient.
+- [google/wireit](https://github.com/google/wireit) - Wireit upgrades your npm/pnpm/yarn scripts to make them smarter and more efficient.
 - [sunflower-land/sunflower-land](https://github.com/sunflower-land/sunflower-land) -
 - [lukevella/rallly](https://github.com/lukevella/rallly) - Self-hostable doodle poll alternative.
 Find the best date for a meeting with your colleagues or friends without the back and forth emails.
 - [miao-lang/miao-lang](https://github.com/miao-lang/miao-lang) - 喵语翻译：将人类语言翻译为喵语言。